Web Developer vs Software Developer Things you Need to Know

 • Working with web servers (Apache, Nginx)

-• Frontend frameworks (jQuery, then Angular, React)
+• Frontend frameworks (jQuery, later AngularJS/Angular, React, Vue)

 The scope was the browser and the HTTP request-response cycle.